What You Need to Know About Statin Drugs

 You can choose to remove the cause or treat the symptom.
 Treating the symptom with statin drugs does not reverse heart disease and carries the risk of adverse effects.

-Removing the cause with a medically-supervised growth hormone replacement therapy, combined with health-promoting nutrition, physical fitness, and stress-reducing lifestyle changes will not only reduce cholesterol but also reduce blood pressure, heart disease and deliver reliable protection against diabetes, dementia, and cancer.
+Removing the cause with a medically-supervised growth hormone replacement therapy, combined with health-promoting nutrition, physical fitness, and stress-reducing lifestyle changes will reduce not only cholesterol but also lower blood pressure, heart disease and deliver reliable protection against diabetes, dementia, and cancer.

 We have all bases covered.